mesmo-dev/mesmo/docs/data.md

 ### `thermal_grid_operation_limit_types`

-Thermal line limits are currently defined in per unit of the nominal thermal power solution, i.e., the thermal power flow solution for nominal loading conditions as defined in `thermal_grid_ders`.
+Operation limit type definition for the thermal grid.
+This information is utilized for the definition of the operational constraints in an optimal operation problem.
+Note that thermal line limits are currently defined in per unit of the nominal thermal power solution, i.e., the thermal power flow solution for nominal loading conditions as defined in `thermal_grid_ders`, but this should be changed in future.

 | Column | Unit | Description |
 | --- |:---:| --- |